hmlongco/Factory/README.md

     ...
 }
 ```
-Just call the desired specific factory as a function and you'll get an instance of its managed dependency.
+Just call the desired factory as a function and you'll get an instance of its managed dependency.
 It's that simple.

 If you're into container-based dependency injection, note that you can also pass an instance of a container to a view model and obtain an instance of your service directly from that container.
 ```swift
 class ContentViewModel: ObservableObject {
     let service: MyServiceType